-The Holocaust is often best described in the simplicity of the art and words of the children who were the victims.
+The Holocaust is often best described in the simplicity of the art and words of the child victims.
 Below are some poems and drawings from children of the Holocaust.

-The picture above is a painting by a child interred in Terezin camp during the Holocaust.
+The painting above was by a child interred in the Terezin Camp during the Holocaust.
 She dreamed of seeing butterflies again.

 When a new child comes